danpolitis/danpolitis/README.md

 </h1>

 <p align='center'>
-  I'm a fullstack web developer from Los Angeles.
+  I'm a fullstack engineer from Los Angeles.
 Checkout all the technologies I'm comfortable with below.
 I'm currently looking for work.
 </p>

 <h3 align='center'>